 so greatly appreciated.

-Earlier that day in a St. Petersburg coffee shop with my wife Vicki and our daughter (above left), we enjoyed eating some creamy pastries as we drank our bold Russian coffees.
+Earlier that day in a St. Petersburg coffee shop with my wife Vicki, our daughter, and the Russian translator (left to right in the photo), we enjoyed eating some creamy pastries as we drank our bold Russian coffees.

 Sorry, but we couldn't resist eating the treats before I took the photo, so you'll have to view the display case and imagine what they tasted like.
 They were simply too tempting to resist!

-The Russian dessert recipes on this page will help you to sample some of the delicious treats characteristic of Old Russia.
+The traditional Russian dessert recipes given on this page will help you to sample some of the delicious treats that are characteristic of Old Russia.